mindspore-ai/website-docs/public/install/r2.0/mindspore_cpu_install_docker_en.md

 [Docker](https://docs.docker.com/get-docker/) is an open source application container engine, and developers can package their applications and dependencies into a lightweight, portable container.
 By using Docker, MindSpore can be rapidly deployed and separated from the system environment.

-This document describes how to quickly install MindSpore by Docker in a Linux system with a CPU environment.
+This document describes how to install MindSpore by Docker on Linux in a CPU environment.

 The Docker image of MindSpore is hosted on [Huawei SWR](https://support.huaweicloud.com/swr/index.html).